America's Funniest People

-America's Funniest People is an American reality show on ABC that debuted on May 13, 1990 as a 30 minute television special America's Funniest...
-Part II, aired after the popular America's Funniest Home Videos.
+America's Funniest People (abbreviated as AFP) is an American reality show on ABC that debuted on May 13, 1990 as a 30 minute television special America's Funniest...
+Part II, aired after America's Funniest Home Videos.
 The green-lit series, then named America's Funniest People for the fall season, aired as a weekly half-hour prime time series from September 9, 1990, to June 5, 1994.
 It was hosted by Dave Coulier and Arleen Sorkin from 1990 to 1992.
 Tawny Kitaen replaced Sorkin in 1992.
 The announcer was Ernie Anderson.
 Dan Slider composed the theme song, which was performed by Peter Hix.

 Format

 The format was similar to America's Funniest Home Videos, with the main difference that while America's Funniest Home Videos spent the majority of its time with accidental follies captured on tape, America's Funniest People focused on people intentionally trying to be funny, doing things such as telling jokes, doing impressions, singing, dancing, performing scripted material, attempting wacky stunts, pulling pranks, etc.

 Like America's Funniest Home Videos, America's Funniest People featured a contest for funniest video, with the first prize winner receiving $10,000 and the 2nd and 3rd prize winners receiving $3,000 and $2,000 respectively.
 However, unlike Funniest Home Videos, which relied on studio audience voting to determine the winner, Funniest People selected its winners via telephone vote for its first five episodes, with the winners announced at the beginning of the next show; the show switched to having the studio audience select the winner afterwards, like its parent show.
-Also, unlike its parent show, there was no $100,000 grand prize finale.
+Also, unlike its parent show, there was no $100,000 grand prize finale, therefore having only non-tournament exhibition rounds.